gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 But how to create a disaster recovery plan that can automatically carry out all necessary tasks in the appropriate order?

-This is where Oracle Full Stack Disaster Recovery comes into play.
+This is where Oracle **Full Stack Disaster Recovery** comes into play.
 With the help of this OCI service, you can create, test, implement, and monitor a disaster recovery plan that covers every step required to fully automate the cross-region switchover process.
 In this situation, it will enable us to swap the ADW instances and invoke the helpful OCI Functions in order to bring the solution's functionality back to full capacity in the new region.

-In details, this disaster recovery solution architecture design includes these steps:
+In details, this disaster recovery solution architecture includes these steps:

 * **Disaster Recovery configuration for OCI Object Storage**:
   * Enabling **replication policy** in the Object Storage bucket in Region1.